bravoserver/bravo/README.rst

 License
 =======

-Beta is made available under the following terms, commonly known as the MIT/X11 license.
+Bravo is made available under the following terms, commonly known as the MIT/X11 license.
 Contributions from third parties are also under this license.

 Copyright (c) 2010 Corbin Simpson et al.